chulminy/CIVE497-CIVE700/task/Task1_Part2_SignalProcessing/README.md

 **(d)** Perform the discrete Fourier transform of y2 and plot your graph in the frequency domain (include a proper frequency axis).
 Plot only a positive frequency signal.

-**(e)** If you digitize a longer-duration signal (let's say 20 seconds), can you measure and extract all frequencies contained in the original signal, y(t)?
+**(e)** If you digitize a longer-duration signal (let's say 20 seconds) with a sampling rate of 100 Hz, can you measure and extract all frequencies contained in the original signal, y(t)?
 Please explain your answer.

-**(f)** If you digitize the signal with a sampling rate of 105 Hz, can you measure and extract all frequencies contained in the original signal, y(t)? please explain your answer.
+**(f)** If you digitize the signal with a sampling rate of 105 Hz for 3 seconds, can you measure and extract all frequencies contained in the original signal, y(t)? please explain your answer.

-**(g)** If you digitize the signal with a sampling rate of 251 Hz, can you measure and extract all frequencies contained in the original signal, y(t)? please explain your answer.
+**(g)** If you digitize the signal with a sampling rate of 251 Hz for 3 seconds, can you measure and extract all frequencies contained in the original signal, y(t)? please explain your answer.

 ## Problem 6: Frequency Analysis (10 points)
 Two sinusoidal accelerations are measured using an accelerometer in a smartphone.
 Each of the waves is stored at `vib_data1.mat` and `vib_data2.mat`.